 Valuation of Portfolio Investments.
-The Board is ultimately and solely responsible for making a good faith determination of the fair value of portfolio investments on a quarterly basis.
+The Board has designated the Adviser as its "valuation designee" pursuant to Rule 2a-5 under the 1940 Act, and in that role the Adviser is responsible for performing fair value determinations relating to all of the Company's investments, including periodically assessing and managing any material valuation risks and establishing and applying fair value methodologies, in accordance with valuation policies and procedures that have been approved by the Board.
+The Board remains ultimately responsible for making fair value determinations under the 1940 Act and satisfies its responsibility through oversight of the valuation designee in accordance with Rule 2a-5.
 Debt and equity securities for which market quotations are readily available are generally valued at such market quotations.
-Debt and equity securities that are not publicly traded or whose market price is not readily available are valued by the Board based on detailed analyses prepared by management and, in certain circumstances, third parties with valuation expertise.
+Debt and equity securities that are not publicly traded or whose market price is not readily available are valued by the Adviser based on detailed analyses prepared by management and, in certain circumstances, third parties with valuation expertise.
 Valuations are conducted by management on 100% of the investment portfolio at the end of each quarter.
 The Company follows the provisions of ASC 820: Fair Value Measurements and Disclosures ("ASC 820: Fair Value").
 This standard defines fair value, establishes a framework for measuring fair value, and expands disclosures about assets and liabilities measured at fair value.
 ASC 820: Fair Value defines "fair value" as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.

-The Company utilizes one or more independent valuation firms to provide third party valuation consulting services.
+The Adviser utilizes one or more independent valuation firms to provide third party valuation consulting services.
 Each quarter the independent valuation firms perform third party valuations of the Company's investments in material illiquid securities such that they are reviewed at least once during a trailing 12-month period.
-These third-party valuation estimates are considered as one of the relevant data points in the Company's determination of fair value.
+These third-party valuation estimates are considered as one of the relevant data points in the Adviser's determination of fair value.

-The Board may consider other methods of valuation than those set forth below to determine the fair value of Level III investments as appropriate in conformity with GAAP.
+The Adviser may consider other methods of valuation than those set forth below to determine the fair value of Level III investments as appropriate in conformity with GAAP.
 Due to the inherent uncertainty of determining the fair value of investments that do not have a readily available market value, the fair value of the Company's investments may differ materially from the values that would have been used had a readily available market existed for such investments.
 Further, such investments may be generally subject to legal and other restrictions on resale or otherwise be less liquid than publicly traded securities.
 In addition, changes in the market environment and other events may occur over the life of the investments that may cause the value realized on such investments to be different from the currently assigned valuations.